 You can also buy original music to use in your podcast on the AudioJungle and Universal Music Library platforms.

-A little tip: Our podcasters at Ausha get access to more than 500 license-free music tracks to use in their podcasts. 🎵
+A little tip: Ausha members get access to more than 500 license-free music tracks to use in their podcasts. 🎵

 If you’ve found a business that wants to put ads in your podcast, you’ll need to edit those in as well, depending on the type of ad.

 For example, if you have host-read ads, you will record them directly into your show.

 But if you have pre-roll or post-roll ads, you edit them into the beginning or end of your podcast.

 With Ausha though, you just have to upload the audio file and it will automatically be added as pre-roll or post-roll ads depending on what you chose. 👌